joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-in-stand-alone-mode.md

 Next, you set any input or parameter values that the shader expects.
-If you are executing the shader in the background, you also register a listener for the ShaderJob object’s `complete` event.
+If you are executing the shader in the background, you also register a listener for the ShaderJob object's `complete` event.
 Your listener is called when the shader finishes its work:

     function completeHandler(event:ShaderEvent):void